-Whenever a brutal invasion is touched upon it is the Mongol conquests that spring to mind as the epitome of medieval terrors.
+Whenever a brutal invasion is touched upon it is the Mongol conquest that spring to mind as the epitome of medieval scourges of humanity.
 It is no surprise that the Dothraki tribe in Game of Thrones ➚ is modeled on the Mongols.
 The Dothraki leader is named ‘khal’, a clear nod to ‘khan’ used in Mongolia.
 Just as the Dothraki were considered an unstoppable war machine in Essos and Westeros so were the Mongols in Asia.
 The customs of the Klingons ➚ in Star Trek is also based on Mongolian warrior culture.

 The speed and ferocity of the conquest is unparalleled, they represent the most terrifying danger the world had ever seen.
 Whole peoples and their cultures were annihilated.
-About 25 million people died (same as World War 1 with a much lower world population).
-The cavalry tactics deployed influenced armies right up until World War 2 when both General Rommel and General Patten studied their campaigns.
-Their strategy and tactics were also used by Napoleon and nearly all cavalry corps.
+About 25 million people died (same as World War 1 but when there was a much lower world population).
+The cavalry tactics deployed influenced armies right up until World War 2 when both General Rommel ➚ and General Patten ➚ studied their campaigns.
+Their strategy and tactics were also used by Napoleon ➚ and nearly every cavalry corps.
 Only the British Empire surpassed the Mongol Empire in extent and like the British Empire the conquest was short-lived.
 What made the Mongols agile and invulnerable was that they were nomads with no permanent settlements.
 No enemy could defeat them by attacking their home towns and cities - there were none to attack.

 This page gives the background to the Mongol conquest, including a biography of Temuchin (Genghis Khan) and shows the pattern of conquests in a series of maps.
 It was in China that the trajectory of Mongol history was decided and China proved the most valuable and toughest conquest.

-With all the importance given to such a short-lived empire you would expect the history to be well-known.
-And yet there are many surprising facts to discover, including:
+With all the importance given to such a short-lived empire you would expect the history to be well established and yet there are many little-known facts to share including: